DylanDrechsel/code-every-day/log.md

 ---

+<h3 align='center'>Day 36 June 2nd, 2021</h3>

+**O'reilly Learning Online (o_reilly/data_structures/big-o-time-space-asymptomatic-analysis)**: Completed the chapter for Big O Time Complexity

+Wrote functions and examined the time complexity of each one.

 <h3 align='center'>Day 35 June 1st, 2021</h3>

 **O'reilly Learning Online (o_reilly/data_structures/lists)**: Completed all the lessons for list and the lesson on how to make all the method for your class.